viniciusmorgado/godust/README.md

 To generate the template:

-Note: For now, we only have the "blank" template available.
-The `-t` (or `--template`) parameter is optional and defaults to "blank".
-When new templates are available, you can use this parameter to choose them.

 To use the blank template you need to define the engine version, render method and the project name:

 ```
 godust --name my_project_name --engine 4.5 --rendering-method "forward_plus"
 ```

-You can also explicitly specify the template (optional, since it defaults to "blank"):
+You can also explicitly specify the template (optional, since it defaults to "blank" when not provided a template):

 ```
 godust --name my_project_name --engine 4.5 --rendering-method "forward_plus" --template blank